 For GASB 68 the deferred inflows is for the proportionate share of the differences between the expected and actual experience with regard to economic or demographic factors and changes in proportion.
 The measurement of the total pension liability was recognized in pension expense using the straight-line amortization method over a period equal to the average of the expected remaining service lives (4 years) of all employees that are provided with pension through the pension plan.
-These deferred inflows were \$4,008 and \$154,059 for 2020 and 2019, respectively for the measurement period (12/31/19 and 12/31/18).
+These deferred inflows were \$57,136 and \$4,008 for 2021 and 2020, respectively for the measurement period (12/31/20 and 12/31/19).

 For GASB 75 the deferred inflows is also for the proportionate share of the differences between the expected and actual experience with regard to economic or demographic factors and changes in proportion.
 The measurement of the total OPEB liability was recognized in OPEB expense using the straight-line amortization method over a period equal to the average of the expected remaining service lives (4 years) of all employees.
-These deferred inflows were \$1,233,530 for 2020.
+These deferred inflows were \$2,021,864 and \$1,233,530 for 2021 and 2020, respectively for the measurement period (12/31/20 and 12/31/19).